-There are lots of fantastic environmental events happening locally every week including talks, walks and ad-hoc volunteering on conservation work parties/days and gardening activities.
+Find environmental events happening locally every week including talks, walks and ad-hoc volunteering or conservation work parties/days and gardening activities.
 Please contact the event organisers for further information.
-Please see this page for information on the different types/descriptions of volunteering in the environmental sector.
+See this page for information on the different types/descriptions of volunteering in the environmental sector.

 Use the ‘categories’ to select the type of activity i.e. ‘walks’ ‘conservation’ and the ‘tags’ for the specific themes i.e. ‘Great British Spring Clean Up‘ (22 March – 23 April 2019), Love Parks Week , National City Park Week and ‘Friendly Parks for All‘, a programme of activities for people with dementia and their carers which runs throughout the year in Richmond upon Thames Borough.

 May is National Walking Month and to encourage people to take advantage of the beautiful parks and walking routes in Richmond Borough, here are some great resources!

 Join Friends of Barnes Common (FoBC) for their traditional ‘blowing away the cobwebs’ social winter walk around the Common, finding out more about our trees and wildlife – as well as plans for our freshly planted community orchard, and how you may get involved if this interests you.
 The walk finishes up in the Brown Dog for a bit of cheer and chat around their cosy fire.
 Places must be booked by emailing Sharon at the address given, and please also include if you will be joining us in the Brown Dog after the walk.
 Both familiar and new faces welcome Meeting point to be confirmed so keep an eye here